Pesto pasta salad with sundried tomatoes is the ultimate pasta salad recipe!

 - Olives

-- Mozzarella or parmesan cheese (not vegan)
+- Mozzarella or parmesan cheese (regular or dairy free)

 - Pine nuts, cashews, or hemp hearts.